j33433/MPowerTCX/README.md

 ## Interpolation

-`--interpolate` upsamples the source data (typically 3-second intervals from indoor bikes) to 1-second intervals so Strava and Garmin Connect render smooth charts.
-The converter uses linear interpolation with three field-specific
-guards:

-- Power and cadence are clamped to >= 0 (no negative overshoot).
-- Heart rate zeros are forward-filled from the last known non-zero value before interpolation; leading zeros stay 0 (no invented HR before the first reading).
-- Distance is enforced monotonic non-decreasing after interpolation (no backwards movement).

-Linear interpolation is deliberately chosen over spline/PCHIP/Akima: it never overshoots the source min/max and never invents spikes.
-Whipsaws and HR dropouts in the output reflect quirks in the source data (e.g. equipment that clamps Watts > 2500, or sensor dropouts that send HR=0), not artifacts of interpolation.
-Use `--lint` to spot them.
+`--interpolate` resamples source data to 1-second intervals using linear interpolation, which never overshoots the source min/max or invents spikes.
+Power/cadence are clamped to >= 0, HR zeros are forward-filled, and distance is kept monotonic.
+Any whipsaws or HR dropouts in the output come from the source data, not interpolation.

 ## Linter